GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_SOP-template-creation.md

 The SOP encompasses the steps after the need for an SOP has been manifested, until the addition of the markdown SOP within the GitHub repository itself.
 The **output of this SOP will be the finalized document added to the repository**.

 ### 6. Introduction and Background Information
-Given the size of GDI as a project, in order to minimize the heterogeneity among GDI nodes, this repository contains SOPs, templates and instances, standardizing procedures for GDI members to follow.
+Given the size of GDI as a project, in order to minimize the heterogeneity among GDI nodes, this repository contains SOPs, templates, and instances, standardizing procedures for GDI members to follow.
 How these SOPs are created is a process in itself, which task 4.3 of the project aims to define.
 This document aids the creators and maintainers of these SOP Templates along that process.

 ### 7. Summary or Context Diagram
 ```mermaid